 Those are all pretty awesome, right?
 With its eager bounce, electric blue breast, and impossibly black feathers, the superb bird-of-paradise became a kind of star.
 Just look at how it transforms its appearance from a seemingly ordinary black bird, into a hopping neon happy face.
 What's not to love about that?

 Nothing, that's what!
 Superb birds-of-paradise are spread throughout Indonesia.
-For years, researchers knew that you could find some in a region called Vogelkop (German for "bird's head").
+For years, researchers knew that you could find some in a region called Vogelkop (Dutch for "bird's head").
 But now, thanks to careful attention to detail, scientists are convinced that the birds found in Vogelkop are an entirely new species of superb bird-of-paradise.
 What is their evidence?

 Move over, cousin!